Part I

 Yet without teeth—without the capacity for force when protection is required—can there be power at all?

 Here, force means the Warrior’s capacity to protect and stop harm.
-Most often that looks like clear boundaries and leaving; at the edge, it can include physical self-defense.
+Most often that looks like clear boundaries and leaving; at the edge, where lawful and trained, it can include proportionate physical self-defense.
 It never means oppression, coercion, or “power-over.”

 Power is inherently paradoxical, and it matures when it can hold opposites without collapsing into control.
 In this sense, mature power does not idolize domination—but it can access firmness, ferocity, and consequence when reality demands protection.